 7. Kills Bacteria and Fungi

-An important olive leaf benefit is its ability to fight off infections, including candida infections, meningitis, pneumonia, chronic fatigue, hepatitis B, malaria, gonorrhea, shingles and tuberculosis; it also naturally treat ear infections, dental and urinary tract infections.
+An important olive leaf benefit is its ability to fight off infections, including candida infections, meningitis, pneumonia, chronic fatigue, hepatitis B, malaria, gonorrhea, shingles and tuberculosis.
+It also naturally treats ear, dental and urinary tract infections.

 A study done in 2003 proved that olive leave extracts have an antimicrobial effect against bacteria and fungi.
+This suggests that olive leaf works as a natural antibiotic, due to it’s ability to fight some bacterial infections.
 In the study, the olive leaf extracts killed almost all bacteria tested, including dermatophytes (causing infections on the skin, hair and nails), candida albicans (an agent of oral and genital infections) and Escherichia coli cells (bacteria found in the lower intestine).

-The olive leaf has antiviral properties, giving it the ability to prevent the common cold as well as treat dangerous viruses.
-Research shows that olive leaf extracts effectively fight against a number of disease-causing microbes, including some of viruses that cause influenza and other respiratory infections.
+The olive leaf has antiviral properties, giving it the ability to fight or prevent the common cold, as well as treat dangerous viruses.
+Research shows that olive leaf extracts effectively fight against a number of disease-causing microbes, including some of the viruses that cause influenza and other respiratory infections.